carloscmu/carloscmu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href= 'https://www.federalreserve.gov/econres/rsfs-staff.htm'>Federal Reserve Board</a>
+subtitle: <a href= 'https://www.federalreserve.gov/econres/rsfs-staff.htm'>Division of Research and Statistics.
+Federal Reserve Board.</a>

 profile:
   align: right